Advertising Photography FAQ | Dale May | New York

 What types of pharmaceutical campaigns has Dale May produced?

-Dale has produced pharmaceutical and healthcare advertising campaigns combining still photography, video, CGI environments, and cinemagraph animation for both DTC and HCP audiences.
+Dale has produced pharmaceutical and healthcare campaigns combining still photography, video, CGI environments, and cinemagraph animation for both DTC and HCP audiences.
 Clients include Genentech, for a lung screening awareness campaign featuring lifestyle portraits of patient couples across multiple activity scenarios, and Camcevi, for a prostate cancer therapy campaign featuring three cinemagraph spots combining location photography, CGI environments, and looping motion.
 He also produces hospital and clinical photography and handles pharmaceutical campaign work across print, digital, social, and broadcast formats.

 Can CGI environments be used for FDA-compliant pharmaceutical advertising?